DSRemapper/DSRemapper.Documentation/Plugins/DSRemapper.COMM/DSRCOMM-Protocol.md

 ### 0x10 - Custom Name
 Length: 0 - 50 bytes + '\0' character
-Description: Sends a custom name from the device to DSRemapper, the response is a null terminated string.
+Description: Sends a custom name from the device to DSRemapper, the response is a null terminated ASCII string.

 [^1]: This operation needs to be implemented on the COMM device for this protocol to work